Biogen Anti-Slavery and Human Trafficking Statement

 Policies related to slavery and human trafficking

 This commitment is reflected through our Code of Business Conduct and Human Rights Position Statement, which together set forth our code of ethics and expectations regarding responsible business conduct.
-These documents provide information about the standards of integrity that Biogen requires all employees, officers and subsidiaries to follow, including standards relating to fair treatment and diversity, anti-harassment and bullying, human trafficking, and forced, compulsory, bonded or child labor.
+These documents provide information about the standards of integrity that Biogen requires all employees, officers and subsidiaries to follow, including standards relating to fair treatment and diversity, anti-harassment and bullying, modern slavery and human trafficking.

 Biogen expects that our suppliers adhere to the Code of Business Conduct, which provides guidance and requirements for doing business with Biogen.
 In addition, suppliers are also required to comply with the terms and conditions of applicable contracts and purchase orders entered into by both parties.
 Each supplier doing business with Biogen under these terms and conditions agrees it will comply with all applicable laws and regulations in its performance of the contract.
 Biogen does not currently require a separate certification in addition to these contractual provisions.